Career Choices Day

 Unsure what your future could hold?
 Wintec’s Career Choices Day provides you with the opportunity to come onto campus and check out areas of study.

 This programme is designed to extend and deepen professional knowledge and skills in the fields of health and social practice which include: occupational therapy, nursing, midwifery, social work, counselling and human services.
-It will offer learning opportunities designed to inform your practice and develop valued knowledge in Treaty based practice.
-You will learn and grow professionally while undertaking interactive and experiential-based education.
+It will offer learning opportunities designed to inform students' practice and develop valued knowledge in Treaty based practice.
+Students will learn and grow professionally while undertaking interactive and experiential-based education.

-This Postgraduate Certificate will extend your existing qualifications and allow higher level professional development that is inter-disciplinary.
-It is relevant to practitioners from a wide range of practice contexts and the resulting inter-disciplinary interaction of health and social services practitioners will enhance and strengthen service delivery in the region.
+This programme will extend students' existing qualifications and allow higher level professional development that is inter-professional.
+It is relevant to practitioners from a wide range of practice contexts and the resulting interprofessional interaction of health and social services practitioners will enhance and strengthen service delivery in the region.

-An interdisciplinary context will enable graduates to extend their capacity for critical and professional/clinical reasoning for specialist practice, leadership, management and supervision in complex professional environments.
+An interprofessional context will enable graduates to extend their capacity for critical and professional/clinical reasoning for specialist practice, leadership, management and supervision in complex professional environments.

 This programme will not lead to New Zealand Health or Social Service Professional Registration.

 Group A: Core modules – Health and Social Practice